AlfioEmanueleFresta/practical-one-time-pad/extension.rst

 .. topic:: Extension Exercise

+  Using Usermin, edit the ``extension.py`` file.
+This contains a template for this exercise.

-  Using the keystream generator introduced above, with a key length of 8 bytes, create a stream cipher.
+  Using the keystream generator introduced above, with a keys length of 8 bytes, write a stream cipher function.

   Note that the length of the message may not be a multiple of the length of the keys in the keystream.
 You should pad your message with NULL bytes